Ebola cases in the United States

-(Reuters) - There have been eight cases of Ebola seen in the United States since the beginning of August.
+(Reuters) - Nine cases of Ebola have been seen in the United States since the beginning of August.
 A Liberian man who died Oct.
-8 in a Dallas, Texas hospital was the first person diagnosed with the virus on U.S. soil.
+8 in a Dallas, Texas, hospital was the first person diagnosed with the virus on U.S. soil.

-Two hospital employees who cared for the man have been infected with the virus, which has killed more than 4,400 people and infected nearly 9,000 in the worst outbreak on record centered in three impoverished West African countries - Guinea, Sierra Leone and Liberia.
+The latest case is a doctor in New York City who was diagnosed on Oct.
+23 within a week of returning from treating people in Guinea, one of the three worst-hit West African countries.

 The following are details of cases of the hemorrhagic fever seen in the United States:

+Dr. Craig Spencer, 33, returned to the United States on Oct.
+17 via Belgium after working for Doctors Without Borders charity in Guinea.
+He tested positive for Ebola on Oct.
+23. His fiancée and two friends were put in quarantine.

-Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient, Thomas Eric Duncan.
-Officials announced Oct.
-12 that Pham had been infected with the virus and two days later said she was in good condition.
+Nina Pham, 26, a nurse at Texas Health Presbyterian Hospital, where she helped treat Liberian patient Thomas Eric Duncan.
+She was diagnosed four days after Duncan died.
+On Oct.
+24 officials declared Pham free of the virus at the National Institutes of Health in Bethesda, Maryland, where she had been treated since Oct.
+16.

-A second nurse at the same hospital who treated Duncan tested positive for the disease, Texas health officials said.
-A relative identified her as Amber Vinson, 29.
-The virus spreads through contact with bodily fluids and can cause fever, bleeding, vomiting and diarrhea.
+A second nurse at the same hospital who treated Duncan, 29-year-old Amber Vinson, also tested positive for the virus.
+On Oct.
+24 the Emory University Hospital in Atlanta where she was being treated declared her free of the virus.

-Complicating the matter is news that the nurse flew from Ohio to Dallas the day before reporting symptoms, the U.S. Centers for Disease Control and Prevention said, urging passengers on the Oct.
-13 flight to contact the agency.
+Vinson flew from Ohio to Dallas the day before reporting symptoms, raising concerns about possible spread of the disease, which someone can get through contact with bodily fluids.
+Ohio has not reported any case of Ebola.

 Ashoka Mukpo, an American freelance television cameraman working for NBC News in Liberia, was flown out of the country for treatment at Nebraska Medical Center in Omaha.

-Mukpo, 33, continues to improve.
-He has been treated with experimental drug brincidofovir from Chimerix Inc.
+Mukpo, 33, was declared free of the virus on Oct.
+21. “Recovering from Ebola is a truly humbling feeling.
+Too many are not as fortunate and lucky as I’ve been.
+I‘m very happy to be alive,” he said in a Twitter post this week.

-The NBC crew who worked with Mukpo have returned to the United States and have been ordered into quarantine after violating their voluntary confinement.
+The NBC crew who worked with Mukpo also returned to the United States and were ordered into quarantine after violating their voluntary confinement.

-An unidentified American who contracted Ebola in Sierra Leone has been treated at Emory University Hospital in Atlanta since Sept.
-9.
+An unidentified American who contracted Ebola in Sierra Leone began treatment at Emory University Hospital on Sept.
+9. The patient, who has asked to remain anonymous, was discharged on Oct.
+19, the university said.

-In a statement on Wednesday disclosing the first public details of his condition, the patient said he was recovering and expected to be released from the hospital soon.
-He said he wanted to keep his identity secret for now.

 Three Americans contracted Ebola while working for Christian missionary organizations in Liberia and were flown to the United States for treatment.
 All have recovered.

 Nancy Writebol contracted the virus in July while working for a SIM USA hospital with her husband, David, who was not infected.
-She was treated at Emory University Hospital in Atlanta and discharged Aug.
+She was treated at Emory and discharged on Aug.
 19.

 Dr. Kent Brantly also was treated in isolation at Emory after contracting Ebola while working for Christian relief group Samaritan’s Purse.
 He was released on Aug.
 21.